Roasted sweet potatoes are my favorite! They’re pillowy-tender and sweet on the inside, and deliciously salty and caramelized on the outside.

 5) Roast at a relatively high temperature, turning halfway.

 We want the oven turned up high enough to yield delicious golden edges.
 Not so high that the olive oil burns, which both smells and tastes bad.
 I recommend baking at 425 degrees Fahrenheit.

 If you roast the sweet potatoes long enough, their sugars will start to caramelize against the pan.
 Those caramelized bits are the best parts!
 Don’t worry if you see a few spots that look burnt—take it as a sign that your sweet potatoes are done.
 In all likelihood, the sweet potatoes will still taste great.

-Uses for Roasted Sweet Potatoes
+How to Serve Roasted Sweet Potatoes

 Roasted sweet potatoes make a great side dish for a wide variety of meals.
 They’re an especially good option for quick stovetop dinners.
 Put your sweet potatoes in the oven before you get started on the rest, and they’ll be done around the time your entrée is finished.